Here is a list of some helpful travel tips and frequently asked questions about your visit to Niagara Falls.

 For travelers visiting Niagara Falls with their pets.
 Dogs are welcome in the park areas as long as they are leashed and cleaned up after.
 If you plan on crossing the border with a pet you may be asked to provide a current vaccination certificate.
 Most hotels do not allow pets.

-During the busier months of July and August, three popular attractions Maid of the Mist, Cave of the Winds and Journey behind the Falls can have long waiting lines.
+During the busier months of July and August, three popular attractions Boat Rides below the Falls, Cave of the Winds and Journey behind the Falls can have long waiting lines.
 The best time to visit is in the early morning or late afternoon.

 If you are visiting during the winter months all attractions are open with the exception of the Maid of Mist, Whirlpool Jetboat and Cave of the winds.